DEMISIN/DEMISIN/README.md

 found on 18+ @ the stump underneath the minecart

-i only play ponytown for my bf and my friends!!!
+usually sitting with my boyfriend or friend(s); w2i.

-if you have any issues with me it's likely onesided :3
+if you have any issues with me: it's likely onesided ...

-read my informational links
+read my informational links :3

 <hr>